 One of the greatest pleasures of Welwyn Garden City is the beauty and variety of over 19,000 trees in its streets and public places.
-The ‘City of Trees’ project (an urban arboretum) will celebrate this legacy.
-This project is one of the Signature Events for the 2020 celebrations in Welwyn Garden City.
+The ‘City of Trees’ project (an urban arboretum) celebrates this legacy.

 Cooperation & Links